honeydipper/honeydipper/docs/INSTALL.md

 docker run -it -e 'REPO=git@github.com/example/honeydipper-config.git' -e "DIPPER_SSH_KEY=$(cat ~/.ssh/id_rsa)"  honeydipper/honeydipper:DipperCL-rc5
 ```

-Replace the repo url with your own, and speicify the private key path for accessing the private repo remotely.
+Replace the repo url with your own, and specify the private key path for accessing the private repo remotely.
 You may replace the value of `DIPPER_SSH_KEY` with a deploy key for your config repo.

 ### Building from source